innatelogic/logicsponge-processmining/README.md

 # Event-log prediction

 Event-log prediction involves anticipating events given historical data about a process.
 In the streaming case, we receive a sequence of events, where each event is a pair
-(case_id, activity) consisting of a case ID and an activity.
+(case ID, activity) consisting of a case ID and an activity (also referred to as action).
 As events arrive, we train a model incrementally, allowing it to predict the next activity for a given case based on the sequence of activities observed so far.

 logicsponge-processmining offers several predefined models: frequency prefix trees, n-grams, LSTMs, and ensemble methods (soft, hard, and adaptive voting).